SarkissArmaniUS/Armani-Sarkissian/README.md

 #### Design and Development
 ![Design and Development](https://github.com/SarkissArmaniUS/Armani-Sarkissian/blob/main/Armani_GH_Port.jpg)

-I'm Arman from Ukraine, and I do content on Designe amd development.
+I'm Arman from Ukraine, and I do content on Designe and Development.
 I really enjoy learning languages and frameworks like React and React Native , as well as work in WordPress.
-I also received a bachelor's degree in information technology.
+I also received a bachelor's degree in Information Technology.

 Skills: HTML / CSS / JS / NODE / REACT